OS-Guild/monitored/README.md

 ### `flush`

 Wait until all current metrics are sent to the server. <br>
-We recommend using it at the end of lambda execution to make sure all metrics are sent.
+We recommend using it at the end of lambda execution to ensure all metrics are sent.

 ```ts
 await monitor.flush(timeout: number = 2000)